 ACT English Practice Tests for Sale

-In addition to the 6 free tests online, there are some official ACTs you can purchase.
+In addition to free tests online, there are some official ACTs you can purchase.

 ACT, Inc. puts out a study guide for the test that includes real ACTs, as well as basic information about the test.
 The major benefit of this book is that has detailed explanations of all the test questions.